 This emphasis explores design as a form of critique and speculation within disciplinary, scientific, and societal frames.
 In this context, designers reflect on the role of design in society.
 In doing this, designers challenge established discourse, presenting alternatives for the field.
 In this emphasis you will question the discipline itself and how it engages in processes of critique and world making.

 This emphasis explores signs of important developments in industrial design practice.
 This is done through an examination of potential threats and opportunities.
 It explores novel and unexpected disciplinary developments including matters at the margins of current professional and disciplinary thinking.
 The aim is to develop strategies for anticipating future developments and thereby gain lead time providing learning experiences, research and knowledge exchange activities that are at forefront of disciplinary practice.
 Examples might include regenerative design, computational technologies, and Industry 5.0.

-MA Industrial Design consists of three units, each of which is structured around studio projects.
+MA Industrial Design consists of four units, each of which is structured around studio projects.
+Unit 2 is a collaboration with another student group at CSM.
 They are devised to allow you to adopt a strategic and proactive role within the discipline.

 Unit 1: Methodological and Critical Approaches to Design

 This unit is made up of a series of projects which vary in length.
 These will introduce you to a variety of research methods and issues relevant to the discipline.
 These are implemented in the realisation of design work.

 Unit 2: Collaborative practices for Common Good